 We Buy Cabins Too

-You’ve probably never thought about whether you can sell your portable cabin, but it’s a very real proposition once you’ve finished using it.
+You’ve probably never thought about whether you can sell your portable cabin, but it’s a genuine proposition once you’ve finished using it.

 Why Would I Do That?

-For many, buying a portable cabin or modular building is a decision made under some pressure in order to meet an urgent accommodation need.
-Whether you need extra office space quickly in response to new business or temporary buildings to replace fire-damaged accommodation, procuring temporary building space probably wasn’t the first thing on your mind at the time.
+For many, buying a portable cabin or modular building is a decision made under some pressure to meet an urgent accommodation need.
+Whether you need extra office space quickly in response to new business or temporary structures to replace fire-damaged accommodation, procuring temporary building space probably wasn’t the first thing on your mind at the time.

-After all, the great strength of portable buildings is their quick availability for use in an emergency, and often the fact that they’re temporary installations only remaining in use until the need is gone or something better is built.
+After all, one of the main strengths of portable buildings is their quick availability for use in an emergency, and often the fact that they’re temporary installations only remaining in use until the need is gone or something better is built.
 But what happens after that?

 Benefits Of Selling